rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to finding the maximum profit by buying and selling a share at most twice.
 Refer to Day34/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to finding the Longest Common Substring.
 Refer to Day34/Problem 2.pdf for detailed information.

+## Day 35
+Solved 2 coding problems from GeeksForGeeks using Python.
+1. The problem is related to finding the pairs which makes the sum equal to 0.
+Refer to Day35/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to check if the binary tree is symmetric around the root.
+Refer to Day35/Problem 2.pdf for detailed information.